cloudmesh-community/book/chapters/preface/create.md

 ## Docker {#sec:docker-create-book}

-In case you have docker installed on your computer you can create epubs with our docker image.
+In case you have docker installed on your computer you can create ePubs with our docker image.
 To create that image by hand, we have included a simple makefile.
 Alternatively you can use our image from dockerhub if you like, it is based on ubuntu and uses our [Dockerfile](https://github.com/cloudmesh-community/book/blob/master/Dockerfile).